-Studies have recommended that socioeconomic factors like education, occupation, and income should not be used interchangeably.
-(23 - 25) These factors were studied independently in this work and a significant difference in BP control was observed.
-Low educational level was found to be associated with BP control, which is similar to previous study (26) where effect of education level on BP control remained after adjustment for a number of factors.
+In that study effect of education level on BP control remained after adjustment for a number of factors.
 Probably, higher education may give advantage for better understanding of the risk of uncontrolled BP and importance of its treatment.
 It may also be possible that effect of education on BP control maybe related to employment status and monthly income earning or amount spent on medication.
 In Table 2 patient in employment have BP control of less than 140/90 mmHg than the unemployed.
 Again more patients on lowest income have uncontrolled BP.
 This maybe reflection of how much was spent on medication to control the BP as is shown that there is a significant difference (p<0.01) in BP control based on the amount spent on medication.
-Study by Antignac, et al., 2017(27) highlighted the relative association of individual wealth and country-level income with uncontrolled hypertension.
+Study by Antignac, et al.,27 highlighted the relative association of individual wealth and country-level income with uncontrolled hypertension.
+Another significant factor is marital status of the patients.
+Generally, it was observed that a larger number of the respondents were married (150(76.9%).
+Uncontrolled BP was identified more among the married compared to those single, p<0.01.